Priority Processing FAFSA Deadline

 |Prospective Graduate||April 15||November 15|

-Financial Aid Notification letters go out on a rolling basis (usually twice a week) after the mailing dates listed above.
+Financial Aid Offer Letters go out on a rolling basis after the mailing dates listed above.